 - 1. The parks and urban open space system shown on Schedule 3 to this Secondary Plan identifies: - a.
 Greenway System lands along German Mills Creek and the tributary to the Rouge River; - b.
-Parks, including: - i.
-Urban Squares; - ii.
 Linear Parks; - c.
 Enhanced Streetscape. - 2.
-Development shall be encouraged to provide private urban plazas that are publicly accessible. - 3.
-The Town may further articulate design elements that will be used to unify and create an identity for the parks and urban open space system. - 4.
+In addition to Schedule 3, development shall be encouraged to provide private urban plazas that are publicly accessible. - 3.
+The City may further articulate design elements that will be used to unify and create an identity for the parks and urban open space system. - 4.
 Minor adjustments to the location of parks shown on Schedule 3 to this Secondary Plan shall not require an amendment to this Secondary Plan provided that the intent of this Secondary Plan is maintained.